mghadieh/python/Randoms/Exercises/README.md

-This repo is intended for python excercises
+# Overview

+Here you will find solution to some python excercises I found online while finishing my Python Specialization.

 The list of exercises are from [here](https://www.pyforschool.com/assignment/file-handling.html).

 ## Exercise 1: